-In one residence, the activity director was concerned that no matter what outside trip she recom-mended, few residents signed up.
-After investigating, she figured out why so few residents were signing up for trips outside the residence such as going to the beach: they were afraid that they would have to go to the bathroom and there would be no bathrooms.
-She designed the trip to include a number of bathroom stops.
-She had few problems finding residents happy to sign up after that.
+In one residence, the activity director was concerned that no matter what outside trip she recommended, few residents signed up.
+After investigating, she realized why so few residents were signing up for trips outside the residence such as going to the beach: they were concerned about bathroom access and availability.
+She designed the trip to include several bathroom stops and had no problem finding residents to sign up after that.